 Introduces students to concepts that form the foundation for the practice of nursing.
 Student learning is focused on the basic human needs of individuals presented within the framework of the nursing process.
 Includes basic principles of nutrition, pharmacology, applied physiology, the aging process, and the role of the nurse which addresses ethical and legal responsibilities.
-Prerequisite(s): BIO 201, ENG 111 and MAT 116 (unless admitted directly from HS, then HS biology and chemistry with lab (completed within the past 10 years or BIO114; and HS level algebra); Co-requisite(s): NUR 100, NUR 117, NUR 129 and BIO 211
+Prerequisite(s): BIO 201, ENG 111 and MAT 116 (\unless admitted directly from HS, then HS biology and chemistry with lab (completed within the past 10 years or BIO114; and HS level algebra); Corequisite(s): NUR 100, NUR 117, NUR 129 and BIO 211

-NUR 129 Clinical Practicum I / Geriatric Population 3 Credits / 9 lab hrs
+Clinical Practicum I / Geriatric Population 3 credits / 9 lab hrs

 This course allows students to apply concepts covered in NUR128 that form the foundation for the practice of nursing.
 Clinical experience is focused on the basic human needs of individuals presented within the framework of the nursing process.
 Clinical learning experiences provide an opportunity for students to develop, practice and refine basic nursing skills safely in lab, simulation and clinical settings, with a focus on older adults.
-Prerequisite(s): Current American Heart Association BLS (Health Care Provider) certification; Co-requisite(s): ALH 124, NUR 100, NUR 117 and NUR 128
+Prerequisite(s): Current American Heart Association BLS (Health Care Provider) certification; Corequisite(s): ALH 124, NUR 100, NUR 117 and NUR 128

-NUR 130 Nursing Across the Lifespan I 4 credits / 4 class hrs
+Nursing Across the Lifespan I 4 credits / 4 class hrs

-Provides students with continuing opportunity to assess the bio-psychosocial aspects of individuals throughout the life span.
-Included is an introduction to the bio-psychosocial aspects of individuals throughout the life span.
+Provides students with continuing opportunity to assess the bio-psychosocial aspects of individuals throughout the lifespan.
 Included is an introduction to the bio-psychosocial aspects of the childbearing/childrearing family through a family-centered approach.
 The course includes exploration of the normal prenatal period and addresses development needs of persons of all age groups.
-Through the use of the nursing process, students develop the necessary knowledge and skills to provide nursing care to the childbearing/childrearing family and to individuals throughout the life span experiencing alterations in meeting basic human needs.
-Selected clinical learning experiences utilize the nursing process in the development and provision of nursing care in structured health settings.
-Prerequisite(s): NUR 100, NUR 117, NUR 128, NUR 129, and NUR 124 (if LPN); Co-requisite(s): NUR 115, NUR 131 and PSY 101
+Through the use of the nursing process, students develop the necessary knowledge and skills to provide nursing care to the childbearing/childrearing family and to individuals throughout the lifespan experiencing alterations in meeting basic human needs.
+Prerequisite(s): NUR 100, NUR 117, NUR 128, NUR 129, and NUR 124 (\if LPN); Corequisite(s): NUR 115, NUR 131 and PSY 101

-NUR 131 Clinical Practicum II/Across the Lifespan 3 Credits / 9 lab hrs
+Clinical Practicum II / Across the Lifespan 3 credits / 9 lab hrs

 The clinical, lab, and simulation course for second semester nursing students allows further development and application of intermediate nursing skills needed to deliver safe client care to individuals across the lifespan with a focus on childbearing families.
 Clinical learning experiences occur in structured health care settings and are correlated with NUR130 classroom instruction.
-Prerequisite(s): NUR 128, NUR 129, NUR 117, BIO 201 and NUR 124 (if LPN), current American Heart Association BLS (Health Care Provider) certification; Co-requisite(s): NUR 130, NUR 115 and PSY 101
+Prerequisite(s): NUR 128, NUR 129, NUR 117, BIO 201 and NUR 124 (\if LPN), current American Heart Association BLS (Health Care Provider) certification; Corequisite(s): NUR 130, NUR 115 and PSY 101